influxdata/docs.influxdata.com-ARCHIVE/content/enterprise/v1.0/administration/configuration.md

 The initial interval at which the hinted handoff retries a write after it fails.

-> **Note:** Hinted handoff begins retrying writes to unreachable nodes at the interval defined by the `retry-interval`.
+> **Note:** Hinted handoff begins retrying writes to an unreachable node at the interval defined by the `retry-interval`.
 If any error occurs, it will backoff exponentially until it reaches the interval defined by the `retry-max-interval`.
 Hinted handoff then retries writes at that interval until it succeeds.
-The interval resets to the `retry-interval` once hinted handoff successfully completes writes to all nodes.
+The interval resets to the `retry-interval` once hinted handoff successfully completes writes to the node.

 Environment variable: `INFLUXDB_HINTED_HANDOFF_RETRY_INTERVAL`